openmetalio/openmetal-docs/docs/tutorials/backing-up-your-data.md

 retain any of your old ones, you would be out of luck if you discovered that your website had been hacked a week ago.
 The safest option is to store backups as frequently as possible without overwriting them.
-Just make sure you don’t run out of space on your backup machine!
+Just make sure you don’t run out of space on your backup machine.
 Backup methods that include compression and other efficiencies make storing multiple backups much easier.

+## Periodic backup testing

+Once you have a backup method in place it is recommended you perform periodic integrity testing.
+An incorrect or corrupted backup is, in a way, worse than no backup at all as it can provide a false sense of security.
+Testing is normally done by restoring the most recently archived backup into a development environment identical to production, allowing you to confirm everything will function as expected if disaster recovery is ever required.